paulelliott/fabrication/README.markdown

       location!(:count => 2) { Faker::Address.city }
     end

+Sometimes you don't actually need to save an option when it is created but just build it.
+In that case, just call `Fabricate.build` and it will skip the saving step.

+    Fabricate.build(:company, :name => "Hashrocket")

 ### Contributing ###

 I (paulelliott) am actively maintaining this project.
 If you would like contribute, please fork the project, make your changes on a feature branch, and submit a pull request.